LIMON-714/data_AnalysisSQL/README.md

 # Load Data into SQL Server:

-Open SQL Server Management Studio./n
+Open SQL Server Management Studio.\n
 Connect to your SQL Server instance.

 Create a new database or select an existing one where you want to load the data.